sampathkumarch/iReactNativeBridge/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This project demonstrates how to create and use a simple Android native module (`HelloWorld`) in a React Native application.

+---

+## 🧰 Features

+- Native module written in Java
+- Returns a message to React Native via `Promise`
+- Fully integrated into the React Native JavaScript/TypeScript side

+---

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.